PALS Pediatric Advanced Life Support

 - 1- and 2-rescuer infant CPR

 - Rhythm disturbances and electrical therapy

 - Cardiac, respiratory and shock case discussions and simulations

 CodeOne CPR offers several different options to suit your individual needs.
 Whether you are getting your first-time PALS certification, PALS recertification, or online certification, we guarantee you won’t have any issues finding the class you need.

 Certification cards will be provided at the end of class, upon successful completion of course requirements.

 Please Note for On-Campus Classes: The American Heart Association (AHA) PALS Book is required for this class.
 Bring your book to your on-campus class or you will be required to purchase a book prior to the start of class.
 If you need to order a book in advance please allow one week for shipping and provide that information under the comment section when scheduling the class.
 Books can be purchased online at the time of registration.

 Please Note for Online Classes: By taking the Online PALS accredited class, you will receive the same class completion card as you would taking the traditional class.

 PALS Online Heartcode® is the most high tech, official American Heart Association (AHA) Self-Directed Comprehensive eLearning Program.
-It allows students to take the PALS course on a computer, instead of attending a traditional, classroom base course.
-By using simulation technology and scenario-based learning, that in studies has been shown to be very effective.
+It allows students to take the PALS course on a computer, instead of attending a traditional, classroom based course using simulation technology and scenario-based learning, that in studies has been shown to be very effective.